Synthesis of General Decoupling Networks Using Transmission Lines: Theory of the TL-based Decoupling Network

 where $a=\frac{-1}{\sqrt{2}}$, and $b=-Z_0\tan\theta/\sqrt{2}$.

-Following similar analysis as in Section \ref{sec:DN_synthesis} to determine the $b$ values (by matching the $Y_{\Pi}$ to the $Y_{DN}$), the length of each TL branch then be determined.
+With the $a$'s being specified, the $b$ values can be determined by solving equation \eqref{eq:Y_pi_Y_DN} (see the analysis in Section \ref{sec:DN_synthesis}).
+Then, the length and the characteristic impedance of each TL branch can be determined from the $b$'s.
 In this case, the electrical length and the $Z_0$ of each TL branch depends on the $b$ value as

 It's worth noting that the choice of $l$ could also be $\lambda/8$ and $7\lambda/8$ if $\cos\theta=1/\sqrt{2}$.
-We here select the relation in \eqref{eq:length} in consideration of easier layout with comparable TL lengths.
+We here select the relation in \eqref{eq:length_standard} in consideration of easier layout with comparable TL lengths.